mdom/rdm/README.md

 # SUBCOMMANDS

 If the title parameter is specified as optional, fzf is called with a list of all pages to select one.
+If the optional title is prefix by t: or b: search for pages matching either the given title or body.

 ## list [QUERY]